List of instant noodle brands: Pakistan

 Instant noodles are not a traditional part of Pakistani cuisine but have become popular in flavors such as masala and chicken.
 There are three prominent brands of instant noodles in Pakistan: Nestlé's Maggi was the first to enter the market in 1992, followed by Knorr of Unilever in 1993; in 2012, Shan Food Industries introduced "Shoop".
 Knorr is the leader, with 55% market share; Maggi's market share is 45%.

+Philippines

+Instant noodles were introduced in 1989 by Monde Nissin, with the introduction of Lucky Me!, the leading instant noodle brand in the Philippines.
+A year later, Zest-O Corporation also introduced their own instant noodle brand, Quickchow in 1990, followed by Payless in 1995 and Ho-Mi in 2002.

+In 1997, Universal Robina partnered with Japanese company Nissin Foods to form the joint venture Nissin-Universal Robina Corporation with Nissin Cup Noodles as their first product.

 Poland

 Instant noodles began appearing on Polish store shelves during the early 1990s.
 Despite being called "Chinese soup", the first brands on the market were produced in Vietnam and had a somewhat spicy, garlic-flavored taste.
 The noodle packages contained pouches of flavored soup base, spicy oil, dried vegetables, or even minuscule shrimps.

 The product gained particular popularity among students due to its affordability and convenience.
 "Kaczka łagodna" ("Mild duck"), "Kurczakowa łagodna" ("Mild chicken"), and "Krewetkowa ostra" ("Spicy shrimp") were the most common flavors.
 Today, the local Kim Lan and international Knorr brands offer varieties ranging from cheese-and-herb-flavored noodles to local Polish specialties like barszcz czerwony or żurek.

 Ngoc Tu Tao, who emigrated to Poland from Vietnam and established the Tan-Viet Group in 1990, is credited with introducing instant noodles to Poland.
 His Vifon brand holds a 35% share of the Polish instant soup market, selling over 100 million packages a year.
 Ngoc Tu Tao has appeared in Wprost magazine's annual ranking of the 100 most wealthy Polish citizens.